On-Demand: Morality, Harm, & Society: Artfully Using Exposure & Response Prevention (ERP) with Today's Challenges - 5 CEUs

 What people are saying about this workshop:

-- Psychologists: The Knowledge Tree (TKT) is approved by the American Psychological Association to sponsor continuing education for psychologists.
+• PSYCHOLOGISTS: The Knowledge Tree (TKT) is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists.
 TKT maintains responsibility for this program and its content.
+For more detailed information on the current CE ruling in Georgia, or if you are licensed in another state or country, please click here.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.

-We are an approved vendor for the U.S. Department of Veteran's Affairs for easy reimbursement of educational expenses for VA employees.
+We are an approved vendor for the U.S. Department of Veterans Affairs (VA) for easy reimbursement of educational expenses for VA employees.

 Get Started!